bumpmann/chsplicer/README.md

 `chsplicer` a song splicer / customizer for clone hero.
 This can pick any parts, make loops and so on for godlike trainings.

+You can point source songs from:
+ - a relative path from clone hero song folder
+ - a song on chorus by its md5 (this will download the song).
+ - an url of a song archive (zip / rar)

 Installation
 ------------